-In countries like Namibia or Botswana buses may not run exactly where you want to go, so you have to hop off the bus to hire taxi.
+In countries like Namibia or Botswana buses may not run exactly where you want to go, so you have to hop off the bus to hire a taxi.
 Almost always one-way ticket for a local bus will set you back under 1 USD.

 There are two types of trains in Africa: luxury trains like the Blue Train that runs from Pretoria to Cape Town or Jambo Kenya Deluxe from Nairobi to Mombasa.
 They cost like hell, however.
 Locals usually stick to cheap and slow overnight trains.
 Mainly all railways are followed by roads, which gives you a chance to alternate between them.
 Trains in Africa aren’t integrated into a unified network (no way to avoid buses).
 The cheapest train ticket will set you back 1-2 USD and get you as far as 100 km.

 Hitchhiking in Africa can get you really far sometimes.
 If you travel in a group it might slow down your travel and increase the driver’s desire to make some easy money.
 Truck drivers are usually communicative people and ready to give the foreigner a lift.
 If you are on a tight budget another option is to ask the staff at your accommodation.
 As they seem to know everything, they can easily get you a driver.

-Since most cities in Africa can be reached by air, flying is quite expensive venture.
+Since not all cities in Africa easily accessible by land, flying is quite an expensive venture.
 I would only recommend flying if you are short on time.

 Maghreb cuisine is characterized by an abundance of spices, vegetables, and fruits.
 As it is mostly Muslim region, lamb, beef and goat meat are dominant here.
 Such traditional meals like shakshouka, couscous, and chicken pastilla are a must here.
 Algeria and Tunisia are known for its wineries.

 In central Africa, the culinary traditions have been least affected by European and Arab influence.
 While there are tourist baits like the meals from exotic animals, locals prefer beef and poultry meals.
 Peanuts, cassava roots, okra, ginger are really common here.
 Make sure to try bambara peanut butter rice pudding and Fufu cassava meat or fish soup.